Todd Wellemeyer: Kansas City Royals (2006–2007)

-St. Louis Cardinals (2007-2009)
+St. Louis Cardinals (2007–2009)

-After being traded by the Royals, Wellemeyer had a 3-2 record with a 3.11 ERA in 20 games (11 starts).
+After being traded by the Royals, Wellemeyer had a 3–2 record with a 3.11 ERA in 20 games (11 starts).

-His best season came in 2008 with the St. Louis Cardinals, when he went 13-9 with a team best (among qualified starters) 3.71 ERA.
-During the 2008 season he also won Pitcher of the Month honors for May, when he went 4-0 with a 2.19 ERA.
+His best season came in 2008 with the St. Louis Cardinals, when he went 13–9 with a team best (among qualified starters) 3.71 ERA.
+During the 2008 season he also won Pitcher of the Month honors for May, when he went 4–0 with a 2.19 ERA.
 He finished 2008 ranked 18th in the NL in Wins, and 16th in the NL in ERA (3.71).

-In 2009, Wellemeyer had his worst full season in the Majors, posting an ERA over 5.50 and had a 7-10 record.
+In 2009, Wellemeyer had his worst full season in the Majors, posting an ERA over 5.50 and had a 7–10 record.

 Wellemeyer was born on the same day as fellow pitcher Cliff Lee.
 He also shares a birthday with former St. Louis Cardinals teammate Adam Wainwright.

 San Francisco Giants (2010)

-On February 10, 2010, Wellemeyer signed a minor league contract with the San Francisco Giants, subsequently signing a major league contract for 2010 as the fifth starter.
+On February 10, 2010, Wellemeyer signed a minor league contract with the San Francisco Giants, He had his contract selected to the major league roster on April 4, he was named as the fifth starter.

-Until his injury on June 10, 2010, Wellemeyer had nine starts posting a 3-5 record with an ERA of 5.52.
+Until his injury on June 10, 2010, Wellemeyer had nine starts posting a 3–5 record with an ERA of 5.52.
 The injury opened the door for Madison Bumgarner.
 Wellemeyer pitched his final game with the Giants on August 8 against the Braves.
+He was designated for assignment on August 9.
+He was released on August 17.

-Chicago Cubs II
+Chicago Cubs

 On January 25, 2011, Wellemeyer signed a non-guaranteed one-year contract to return to the Chicago Cubs.

 Wellemeyer retired on May 7, 2011.

 Post Retirement

-Since retirement Wellemeyer has opened a number restaurants including the El Taco Luchador chain of taco restaurants.
+Since retirement Wellemeyer has opened a number of restaurants including the El Taco Luchador chain of taco restaurants.
 Taco Luchador is a privately held company.